 For the rehearsals, I took everybody to a ranch in Brasília’s country side and we spend a whole weekend playing and having barbecue during the breaks.
 That was really fun!

-The tune O bom filho à casa torna was a “homage” to a bass that had been stolen and I had recovered it after 3 years.
+The tune O bom filho à casa torna was a “homage” to a bass that had been stolen and I recovered it after 3 years.
 It is a busy melody backed by a partido alto groove.
 The chord changes are busy too.
-There is a nice bridge that I used to increase the tension and all the tension relaxes at part C, where I got long notes in the melody.
+There is a nice bridge that I used to increase the tension and all the tension is released on part C, where I have long notes in the melody.

 On my arrangements, sometimes I like having a different chord changes for the solo section.
 That fitted nicely on O bom filho à casa torna.
 Another thing I thought about the solo section is that the bass and the sax solos should sound as one long solo, leading the tension to the climax of the tune: the interlude.

 The interlude is an interesting polyrhythmic structure, where piano and sax play in 7/8 and bass and drums play in 7/4.
-After the interlude, I got back to the head out.
+After the interlude, I get back to the melody and finish the tune.

 Tesselas is one of my compositions that Douglas Umberto Oliveira wrote lyrics.
-It was composed to a vocal CD and I adapted the arrangement to an instrumental setting.
+It was composed to a vocal album that Douglas and I were working on and I adapted the arrangement to an instrumental setting.

 The thing that catches my eyes on this tune is how smooth the melody goes.
 I can play or sing that melody for hours!
-I remember that the first thing I played before composing it was the intro.
+I remember that the first thing I created before composing the melody itself was the intro.
 I spent a lot of time just playing it and it defined the mood of the tune.
 After that, the melody came easily.

-The spot I most like is the interlude, right after the solo section.
-There are two melodies, the main one and its counterpoint.
+The Tesselas’ section I most like is the interlude, right after the solo section.
+There are two melodies: the main one and its counterpoint.
 In the middle of the section they swap positions.

-I think the climax of the tune is the sax solo at the end of the piece.
-That was the very first take of the tune and the way the group interacted is astonishing.
-In special for the drummer Allen Pontes.
+I think the climax of the performance is the sax solo at the end of the piece.
+That was the very first take of the tune and the way the group interacted and developed it was killing.
+Pay attention to the drummer Allen Pontes on the solo sax.
 What an incredible shot!!!